My father, Richard Beaman, was a man of strong character. He didn’t do anything meekly – he did everything to the tenth power.

 This guy had a strong work ethic.

-After years of night school, he achieved his goal and became a lawyer.
-He continued working full time, as a lawyer, until he was eighty years old.
+After years of attending night school, he achieved his goal and became a lawyer.
+He quit his construction job and worked full time, as a lawyer, until he was eighty years old.
 The only reason my father stopped working was due to a stroke that forced him into immediate retirement.

 Actually, it wasn’t one stroke that put him out of work.
-It was a series of strokes, about eight or nine, in a row, that finally stopped him in his tracks.
+It was a series of strokes, about eight or nine, in a row, that finally stopped him.
 Work was important to my dad and he instilled that same ethic in me.

 Sophocles said, “Without labor, nothing prospers.”